hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604788v1-towards-llm-centric-multimodal-fusion-a-survey-on-integration-strate.md

 ---
 layout: default
-title: Towards LLM-Centric Multimodal Fusion: A Survey on Integration Strategies and Techniques
+title: "Towards LLM-Centric Multimodal Fusion: A Survey on Integration Strategies and Techniques"
 ---

 # Towards LLM-Centric Multimodal Fusion: A Survey on Integration Strategies and Techniques